aabbtree77/aabbtree77.github.io/main.md

 ### <https://hal.archives-ouvertes.fr/hal-00723427>{: class="w3-monospace w3-text-blue"}

 PostDoc Chronicles 2: Saint-Étienne, 2012-2013.
-One of my best research experiences.
-The project had literally
-everything: An automotive industry simulation implemented before me with OpenFOAM, CATIA, STAR CCM+ and ParaView running on the ProActive PACA Grid (INRIA) cloud via a Scilab-to-Java bridge managed by Fabien Viale.
+A simulation within a simulation...
+This engineering optimization project had a very fancy optimization cost and an even more sophisticated optimization strategy.
+The cost was a pressure drop simulated with the Navier-Stokes flow implemented before me with OpenFOAM, CATIA, STAR CCM+ and ParaView, running on the ProActive PACA Grid (INRIA) cloud via Scilab-to-Java bridge managed by Fabien Viale.
+Optimization involved kriging and CMA-ES as a meta-optimizer of the expected multi-point improvement.
 There was plenty of Gaussian modeling with some low hanging fruit in the form of the MC integration.
 An amazing long chain of ideas where so much comes together.
-A niche problem and so much complexity though.

-To describe the optimization approach/problem, a simple analogy will suffice: Imagine moving in a 3D game faster than the world around you being generated, you may get stuck inside walls or places that cannot be escaped.
-In order to faster predict the next optimal candidate batch, one reads the available cloud node result immediately, but the multi-point world is not loaded yet.
+To describe the actual research problem, a simple analogy will suffice: Imagine moving in a 3D game faster than the world around you being generated, you may get stuck inside walls or places that cannot be escaped.
+In order to faster predict the next optimal candidate batch, one reads the available cloud node result immediately, but the multi-point world is not loaded yet to make a movement.
 One can see how this is resolved in the report aiming at a synchronous progress just running faster/asynchronously.

 <br>